 In order to legalize your signature, you need to come in person, present a valid identification document with photo (such as your passport, driver's license, residence permit) and sign the document in front of the consul.

-3. Legalization of signature by a notary public, "Apostille" authentication by a Secretary of State (see list of Secretary of States)
+2. "Apostille" authentication by a Secretary of State (see list of Secretary of States)

 Hungary and the United States of America are member states of The Hague Convention of 5 October 1961 Abolishing the Requirement of Legalization for Foreign Public Documents.